talamantesvictor/dotfiles/README.md

 <br>

 # Usage
-If you are interested in any of my config files, take a look at them.
+If you are interested in any of my config files, feel free to take a look at them.
 **The following is the way you can configure a bare repo as mine and/or clone this files to your system.**

 ### Create a bare repository